sigsep/sigsep-mus-eval/README.md

 #### 2. Run evaluation

+The to run the evaluation inside of the docker, three absolute paths are required, in the following we use:

+* `estimatesdir` will stand here for the absolute path to the estimates directory.
+(For instance `/home/faroit/dev/mymethod/musdboutput`)
+* `musdbdir` will stand here for the absolute path to the root folder of musdb.
+(For instance `/home/faroit/dev/data/musdb18`)
+* `outputdir` will stand here for the absolute path to the output directory.
+(For instance `/home/faroit/dev/mymethod/scores`)

-Lets assume you have stored the estimates directory in `path/to/estimate_dir`, the MUSDB18 is stored in `path/to/musdb`, and you want to write the output.json files to `path/to/output_dir`.
-You then just mount these directories into the docker container using the `-v` flags and run the container:
+We just mount these directories into the docker container using the `-v` flags and start the docker instance:

 ```
-docker run --rm -v path/to/estimate_dir:/est -v path/to/musdb:/mus -v path/to/output_dir:/out faroit/sigsep-mus-eval --mus /mus -o /out /est
+docker run --rm -v estimatesdir:/est -v musdbdir:/mus -v outputdir:/out faroit/sigsep-mus-eval --mus /mus -o /out /est
 ```

-Please note hat docker requires absolute paths so you have to rely on your command line environment to convert relative paths to absolute paths (e.g. by using `$HOME/` on Unix).
+In the line above, replace `estimatesdir`, `musdbdir` and `outputdir` by the absolute paths for your setting.
+Please note that docker requires absolute paths so you have to rely on your command line environment to convert relative paths to absolute paths (e.g. by using `$HOME/` on Unix).

 :warning: `museval` requires a significant amount of memory for the evaluation.
 Evaluating all five targets for musdb18 may require more than 4GB of RAM.
 If you use multiprocessing by using the `-p` switch in `museval`, this results in 16GB of RAM.
 It is recommended to adjust your Docker preferences, because the docker container might just quit if its out of memory.